darshcloud/CMPE283-assignment-1/README.md

 ## Steps used to complete the assignment

 * Download the cmpe-281.c and MakeFile from Canvas.<br/><br/>
-* Implement the code changes in cmpe-281.c file and commit the changes to the github repository. <br/><br/>
+* Implement the code changes in cmpe-281.c file.
+Commit the cmpe-281.c and MakeFile to the GitHub repository. <br/><br/>
 * Install the VMware Workstation player or VMware Workstation Pro on your Windows machine. <br/><br/>
 * Create a Ubuntu VM with virtual disk size 100GB.
 Customize the hardware settings under the processor tab and check the checkbox Virtualize Intel VT-x/EPT or AMD-V/RVI to enable nested virtualization.<br/><br/>
 * Power on the Virtual Machine <br/><br/>